-- 1. Under provisions of the Grandfather Clause they may leave their facility at the present location providing the structure is brought up to the Standard for Existing Facilities within one year after this plan is implemented.
-Repairs will not be allowed if the cost will exceed 50 percent of the cost of a new structure exactly like the one being repaired. - 2.
-They may request in writing to move their facility into a limited development-area or a restricted limited development area as listed in paragraph 4-02a. within one (1) year after implementation of this plan providing capacity for additional facilities exists at the desired area. - 3.
-After the one year period for moving an existing facility, an owner may still move his facility into one of the four limited development areas if a space is available and he secures a permit through the drawing procedures listed below.
+Under provisions of the Grandfather Clause they may leave their facility at the present location providing the structure is brought up to the Standard for Existing Facilities within one year after this plan is implemented.
+Repairs will not be allowed if the cost will exceed 50 percent of the cost of a new structure exactly like the one being repaired.
+They may request in writing to move their facility into a limited development-area or a restricted limited development area as listed in paragraph 4-02a within one (1) year after implementation of this plan providing capacity for additional facilities exists at the desired area. this SMP.
+Boathouses located in PSA areas may not be relocated unless the owner desires to move the boathouse to an LDA as described above.
+Movement within LDAs will not be permitted in the 2020 Shoreline Management Plan.
+Once a permitted structure has been relocated to an LDA, no further relocation is allowed.
+3. After the one year period for moving an existing facility, an owner may still move his facility into one of the four limited development areas if a space is available and he secures a permit through the drawing procedures listed below.